Welcome to the HPPLC pre-PA guidelines!

 - Statistics courses generally assume minimum proficiency at the MATH-M 014 (algebra) level, but some assume more previous math experience.
 For instance, finite math is a suggested prerequisite for SPEA-K300; either finite math or calculus is recommended prior to PSY-K 300; MATH-M 119 or equivalent calculus is a prerequisite for MATH- K 310.
 Double-check bulletins and course descriptions for detailed prerequisite information, as prerequisites vary, and can change unexpectedly.

-- C342 recommended taken concurrently with C343, though many students do split them up.
+- C342 recommended taken before or concurrently with C343.
 Note that while this combination is 5 credits, the workload is more akin to 7 or 8 credits.
 Students often report having to spend about 20 hours per week between 342 and 343 (10 or more on 343 alone), so you may wish to reduce your course load to 12 or 13 hours that semester if you take them together.
 (As always, your options and necessities will depend on your circumstances.)

 - BIOL-M200 / 215 cannot count toward biology major / minor requirements.